vjnieve/dev-assessments/README.md

 The assessment requires NodeJS to be installed in your dev environment.
 If you do not have NodeJS installed we suggest using [nvm](https://github.com/nvm-sh/nvm) to install the latest version.

-1. Fork this repo
+1. Fork and clone this repo
-2. Clone this repo to your local environment
 3. Run `npm install` to install the dependencies

 You'll be all setup now.